 Adverse body reactions are caused by free body movements, such as slipping without falling and staying in unnatural positions among others.
 These types of injuries most often happen in areas where there are machines and tools.

-If you want to improve your chances of receiving fair compensation for your work injury, you should file a claim as soon as possible and hire an experienced workers’ comp lawyer to help you through the process.
+If you want to improve your chances of receiving fair compensation for your work injury, you should file a claim as soon as possible and hire a workers’ compensation attorney with experience in employment law from Law Offices of Franks, Koenig & Neuwelt to help you through the process.
 He or she can make sure you fill out all the paperwork correctly and that you have the necessary evidence to prove your case.